Cruising 101, Part 6: Hidden (Extra) Costs

 NYC Traveler Tips: choose one special activity per cruise.
 Attend as many free activities as possible to maximize what you paid.
 And restrict the kids' spending on your account so that they don't swipe out your life savings in the arcade.

-4. Excursions: Once you dock at ports on the itinerary, you will want to do an activity.
+4. Excursions: Most experienced cruisers know about the so-called hidden extra cost of the shore excursions.
+But I have seen more than one family look totally confused when we dock at the first port.
+They did not know that the activities off the ship cost extra.
+Once you dock at ports on the itinerary, you may want to do an activity.
 There are a slew of excursions for sale by the cruise line.
 The advantages are: if they cancel the activity, your money will be refunded; if the excursion is late returning, the ship will wait for you and the companies have been vetted or verified as legit by the cruise line company.
 The downside is that they are more expensive than planning one yourself and you can feel like you're on a school field trip with very limited freedom to explore on your own, not to mention lining up, getting on a bus and sometimes even wearing a badge or wrist band.
 Since most of these trips are by bus/van, your contact with the local area is very touristy.

 NYC Traveler Tip: The most economical way is to tour the city on foot or rent a car (if feasible).
 However, if you are wary of foreign countries, stick with the area near the pier or do an organized excursion.
-But for the adventurous, rent a car, get a map and head out.
+Or, check with a cab at the dock to take you around town for a set price.
+But for the adventurous, if you can, rent a car, get a map and head out.

 5. Gratuities: tips used to be voluntary but they seem to be mandatory on many cruise lines (you can pay in advance, which we recommend).
 However, many cruise lines will adjust the automatic gratuity that will be added to your account if you ask.
 They will probably ask you for a reason because they want to be sure that it's not because of the service.

 NYC Traveler Tip: Pre-pay when you book your passage so that your account doesn't start with a balance.
 Bring some cash and give your cabin steward and main server extra if you feel it is worthy.
-When you get a drink, look at the bill carefully and adjust the automatic gratuity to what you would like to give.
+When you get a drink, look at the bill carefully and give the bartender cash. and delete the automatic gratuity.
+That will go to a general fund for all of the crew, anyway.

 6. Premium Meals: Your fare includes meals in the dining room or at the buffet, and some areas that are open when the dining room and buffet are closed, usually pizza, the deli or a burger grill.
 Room service may be free, but a gratuity will be added.
 But the good stuff?
-The premium restaurants depend on the cruise line.
+The premium restaurants depend on the cruise line and they cost extra.
+For some cruise lines, you can buy this in advance.

-NYC Traveler Tip: Roll your clothes rather than fold them.
+NYC Traveler Tip: Roll your clothes or fold them over only once or twice.
 Bring a small bottle of fabric wrinkle releaser (I was surprised that it works fairly well).
 Pack pants/shorts/skirts that can be worn twice with different shirts/tops.
-Bring workout clothes that dry quickly so that you can wash them out yourself (use the body wash or shampoo provided by the ship to wash out small items).
+Bring workout clothes that dry quickly so that you can wash them out yourself (use the body wash or shampoo provided by the ship to wash out small items) or bring a travel detergent.

 8. Souvenirs and shopping: If you intend to shop abroad, you know must know what you can bring back duty free (meaning tax free) when you return.
 Duty free shopping is not unlimited.
-Warning: Many of the locally made crafts are quickly made, they may break and some really look cheap.
+Warning: Many of the locally made crafts are not handmade, they may break and some really look cheap.

 NYC Traveler Tip: Think functional, like a water bottle, a t-shirt to sleep and work out in, hat or visor, etc. rather than some dust-collecting trinket.
 (Remember the on-board shops are closed when a ship is in port.)